Fluid Responsiveness

 A dilated RV should prompt extreme caution in fluid administration.

-may tolerate fluid loading.
+Some patients with mild to moderate RV dilatation and failure may tolerate fluid loading.
 The more severe it is the less likely they are to tolerate fluid.

 Fluid loading is contraindicated in the presence of ACP with septal dyskinesia.